 Improving maritime infrastructure is one of Jokowi’s main strategies to reinvigorate Southeast Asia’s No 1 economy, which is growing at the slowest pace since the global financial crisis.
 At his inauguration on Oct 20, Jokowi likened himself to a “captain trusted by the people” and said it was time for Indonesia to return to “Jalesveva Jayamahe,” the naval motto meaning “in the seas, we will triumph.”

 “We would like to provide good logistics access from Sabang to Merauke,” Mr Soesilo said in a Nov 4 interview with Bloomberg TV Indonesia, referring to the country’s westernmost and easternmost cities.

-The government needs 70 trillion rupiah ($5.8 billion) to expand five major ports in north Sumatra, Jakarta, east Java, south Sulawesi and Papua to serve large vessels and build feeder lines for smaller ports, said Mr Soesilo, without giving a timeframe to complete the projects.
+The government needs 70 trillion rupiahs ($5.8 billion) to expand five major ports in north Sumatra, Jakarta, East Java, South Sulawesi and Papua to serve large vessels and build feeder lines for smaller ports, said Mr Soesilo, without giving a timeframe to complete the projects.

 Jokowi has met investors from China, Africa and the US who want him to build ports, the minister said.
 China plans a $16.3 billion fund to finance infrastructure linking its markets to three continents as President Xi Jinping pushes forward with his plans to revive the centuries-old Silk Road trading route, according to officials who participated in drafting the plan.